rsteenbe/vagrant-ansible-rhel8/README.md

 The first machine is the Ansible machine where you can make a connection through SSH:
 `vagrant ssh ansible`

+Password:
+`vagrant`

 The second machine is an empty machine where you can make a connection through SSH:
 `vagrant ssh server1`

-After running `vagrant ssh ansible` you can SSH to the empty machine:
+After running `vagrant ssh ansible` you can SSH to the CentOS machine:
 `ssh 192.168.50.10`

 Username: